 And that brings me to a tangent.
 The dramas.

 I’m not joking when I say that even the remakes have remakes.
 Jin Yong is SO beloved and SO iconic that there are nine versions of the Legends of the Condor Heroes drama alone.
-The last one was greenlit just this year.
+The last one was greenlit in 2019.
 There’s three movies, an animation, manhua (comics), computer games, musical theater, even broadcast theater.
 This is all for just one of Jin Yong’s series.

 There is so much history established with this series that it’s baffling for ~50 years of precedence to be bucked when it comes to naming.
 Surely it was foreseen ahead of time that the backlash would be enormous, yet the editors still decided to go with the executive decision of an inconsistent naming scheme.
 For being most concerned about the reactions of Chinese diaspora and Jin Yong fans, as Anna expressed in a CNA interview, this just seems odd.